-When describing any two distinguishable physical objects one can introduce an operation which exchanges them.
+When describing any two distinguishable physical objects one can introduce an operation $S$ which exchanges them.
 On the composite space $\cH_n\otimes \cH_n$ it corresponds to a natural isometry induced by swapping the two factors $\x\otimes \y\mapsto \y\otimes \x$.
-On the space of square matrices the SWAP operator is the map $X\mapsto X^\top$.
+On the space of square matrices the SWAP operator is the map $S:X\mapsto X^\top$.
 This map is of fundamental importance in quantum information theory.
 It allows to observe some interesting properties of bipartite system and is useful in the criterion for separability by Peres and Horodecki \cite{Per96, Hor96}.
-We will see below that if we let $S$ denote the SWAP operator, then it induces a cost matrix for the quantum transport problem which enjoys several nice properties.
+It is shown below that the SWAP operator $S$ induces a cost matrix